jayaramanjay97/Disaster_Response_Pipeline/README.md

 # Disaster Response Pipeline Project
-Udacity project: Analyze disaster data from Figure Eight and build a model that classifies disaster messages.
+Analyze disaster data from Figure Eight and build a model that classifies disaster messages.

 ### Libraries Used:
 - pandas